floodfx/liveviewjs/apps/liveviewjs.com/docs/01-overview/feedback.md

 ## Contributing is ❤️

 We welcome questions, comments, documentation, and code contributions.
-If you'd like to contribute, please feel free to open an issure or a pull request.
+If you'd like to contribute, please feel free to open an issue or a pull request.
 We'll do our best to respond quickly and get it merged!

 ## Sponsorship is ⛽️